enoquefelipe/poc-spring/README.md

-This project use Spring Web MVC:
+spring-webmvc
 =====================================================

+This project use the Technologies:

 Spring:    3.2.X